abhisheksharma1042/fight-songs-and-crime/README.md

 # Crime Data

-I used a data set that was based off of crime data published by the FBI, Andrew Hurst published an articles with his analysis on the data the methodology used is explainned below:
+I used a data set that was based off of crime statistics for college campuses published by the FBI.
+Andrew Hurst, data anlayst and writer at Value Penguin, published an article with his analysis on the data.
+The methodology he used is quoted below:

 "For this study, we analyzed crime data published by the FBI.
 We checked four data tables in the series "Offenses Known to Law Enforcement, by State by University and College" corresponding to 2015 through 2018.